fw192020/linear_regression/README.md

 # Linear Regression: Salary Prediction
 Hello there!
 This is a supervised machine learning project completed early in my journey as a data scientist.
 I wanted to know what the data might reveal about compensation in the field.
 Can you blame me for being curious? :monkey:

 The goal was to construct a predictive regression model achieving the highest R^2 possible.
 Spoiler alert: it does not go very high in this project.
-But I did get some neat interpretations (take a look at page 8 of the presentation PDF).
+But I did get some neat interpretations (take a look at page 8 of the [presentation PDF](https://github.com/fw192020/linear_regression/blob/master/linear_regression_presentation.pdf).

 I used cross-validation as my model selection method amongst the various models evaluated:
 1. Simple linear regression